 \section{summary}

-The recurrence formula for any order evolution equations is presented.
+The recurrence formula for some higher order evolution equations is presented.
 It connects the first order evolution equation with the higher order evolution equations.
-By means of the logarithmic representation of the operators, the rigorous representation for the infinitesimal generators of any order evolution equations are obtained.
+By means of the logarithmic representation of the operators, the rigorous representation for the infinitesimal generators of evolution equations are obtained.
 That is, \begin{itemize} \item introduction of recurrence formula for obtaining a class of higher order equations: e.g.,

-associated with $\partial_t u = \partial_x u$ (Eq.~\eqref{evo02} with $k=1$), where the introduced transform is represented by the recurrence formula generalizing the Miura transform (Theorem 1); \item higher order generalization of logarithmic representation of operators in which the concept of ``order differential operator with respect to $t$" is reduced to the concept of ``multiplicity of operator product of infinitesimal generators".
+associated with $\partial_t u = \partial_x u$ (Eq.~\eqref{evo02} with $k=1$), where the introduced transform is represented by the recurrence formula generalizing the Miura transform (Theorem 1); \item higher order generalization of logarithmic representation of operators in which the concept of ``order of differential operator with respect to $t$" is reduced to the concept of ``multiplicity of operator product of infinitesimal generators".
 (Theorem 2); \item generalization of Hille-Yosida type exponential function of operator (Eq.~\eqref{hy-gen}) \end{itemize} have been done in this paper.
 The present discussion shows another aspect of the Miura transform, which originally transform the solution of ``first-order" KdV equations to the solution of ``first-order" modified KdV equations.